thirumalaivm/franklin-assets-selector-fork/EXTERNAL_IMAGES.md

 Once `asset-library` in integrated then simply perform copy/paste through plugin for any asset into target DOCX.
 Here is one crafted sample on how it might look like - [Check Here](https://ext-images-with-dm-openapi--franklinvideo--anuraggupta228.hlx.live/dm-open-api-with-aem-franklin)

 And voilà!
 It’s done!
-Not only have we minimized redundancy and alleviated the cumbersome task for clients to update every DOCX document with `Dynamic Media Open API` but the LHS still preserves at 100 for mobile as well as desktop - [Witness Here!](https://pagespeed.web.dev/analysis/https-dm-openapi-with-eds--franklin-assets-selector--hlxsites-hlx-live-anuraggupta228-DM-OpenAPI-adding-refs-in-eds/1qsej8ad01?form_factor=mobile)
+Not only have we minimized redundancy and alleviated the cumbersome task for clients to update every DOCX document with `Dynamic Media with Open API` but the LHS still preserves at 100 for mobile as well as desktop - [Witness Here!](https://pagespeed.web.dev/analysis/https-dm-openapi-with-eds--franklin-assets-selector--hlxsites-hlx-live-anuraggupta228-DM-OpenAPI-adding-refs-in-eds/1qsej8ad01?form_factor=mobile)

 Now, let’s take a closer look at the comprehensive PSI report: ![Page Speed Insights Report](/images/psi-report-for-DM-OpenAPI.png)